 There is no order book on an AMM, and there are also no order types on.
 The pricing is not done through supply and demand, rather a formula instead.
 However, with there being no other party to trade with, or provide the asset, there needs to be some sort of provider.

 This is where Liquidity Pools come into play.
 Liquidity providers are users that add funds to liquidity pools.
-These piles of funds are there for traders to traders against.
+These piles of funds are there for traders to trade against.
 These pools are incentivised in that providers earn fees from the trades that happen in their pool.

 AMMs have become increasingly popular with the boom in Decentralized Finance (DeFi).
 DeFi is a way of viewing finance without 3rd-party interference and with full inclusivity.
 AMMs enable essentially anyone to create markets seamlessly and efficiently.